 PIERCING AFTERCARE

-Congratulations on your new piercing!
-While seeking out a reputable and safe piercer is the first step for a healthy piercing, how you take care of your healing piercing will set you up for success.
-Please keep in mind that our information is not medical advice as we are not medical professionals — If you are consulting with your doctor, we advise following their advice.
+How you take care of your healing piercing will set you up for success.
+Please keep in mind that the information below is not medical advice, as we are not medical professionals — If you are consulting with your doctor, we advise following their advice.

 DO’S